 - Pushing all filtering and grouping to RDBMS.

-- Pushing all filtering and grouping on calculations to RDBMS.
+- Pushing all filtering and grouping of calculations to RDBMS.

 - Optimize SQL based on RDBMS type.

-- Support multi-pass SQL.
-This is required to answer analytical questions that cannot be answered in a single pass of SQL.
+- Support multipass SQL.
+This is required to handle analytical questions that cannot be answered in a single pass of SQL.

-The Axional OLAP module uses a multidimensional view of aggregate data to provide quick access to strategic information for further analysis.
-Users can gain insight into data through fast, consistent, interactive access to a wide variety of possible views of information.
-This allows everyone in the organization to see the corporate data warehouse from their particular point of view.
+The Axional OLAP module uses a multidimensional view of aggregate data, granting quick access to strategic information for further analysis.
+Users can gain insight into their data through quick, consistent, interactive access to a wide variety of ways to visualize information.
+Everyone in the organization will be able to see the corporate data warehouse from their particular point of view.

-This module also provides users with the information they need to make effective decisions about an organization’s strategic directions.
-Its features range from basic navigation and browsing, to complex calculations, to more serious analyses–such as time series.
-As decision-makers gain experience with OLAP capabilities, they move from data access to information to knowledge.
+This module also provides users with the information they need to make effective decisions about an organization’s strategic direction.
+Its features range from basic navigation and browsing to complex calculations and more serious analyses, such as time series.
+As decision-makers gain experience with OLAP capabilities, they move from mere data access to information to true knowledge.

 The tool’s goal is to convert your business data into business intelligence.
-To achieve this objective, it uses a pre-configured datamart structure that at the same time offers a flexible configuration.
+To achieve this objective, it leverages a preset data mart structure that simultaneously offers flexible configuration.

-The Axional OLAP module insulates users from complex query syntax, modeling designs and elaborate joins.
-Its multidimensional view of data provides the foundation for analytical processing through flexible information access.
+The Axional OLAP module insulates users from complex query syntax, model designs and elaborate SQL joins.
+Its multidimensional view of data provides a foundation for analytical processing through flexible information access.
 Users are able to analyze data across any dimension, at different levels of aggregation, with equal functionality and ease.

-The OLAP module works on facts and facts are numbers.
-A fact could be a count of sales, the sum of the sales amounts, or an average of sales amounts.
-Facts are also known as Measures and are organized into dimensions which are ways that the facts can be broken down.
-For instance, total sales might be able to be broken up by geography.
-Similarly, total sales might also be broken down by time.
-Dimensions have also hierarchies of levels.
+The OLAP module works with facts, and facts can be broken down into numbers.
+A fact could be a sales count, a sum of sales amounts, or an average.
+Within the OLAP module, facts are known as Measures and are organized into Dimensions, which are ways the facts can be broken down.
+For instance, the measure ‘total sales’ might be broken down by the dimensions ‘geographical area’ or ‘time’.
+Dimensions also have hierarchies of levels.

 Axional Analytics allows for virtually unlimited numbers of dimensions to be added to the data structure (OLAP cube), allowing for detailed data analysis.
 Analysts can view data sets from different angles or pivots.